elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-fmri-technology-applied-in-decoding-audio-and-visual-stimuli.md

 url: /learn/psychology/questions/how-is-fmri-technology-applied-in-decoding-audio-and-visual-stimuli
 score: -1.0
 related_article1:
+    id: 164793
+    title: >-
+        What challenges are associated with the accuracy and precision of neural decoding of audio stimuli, and how do training and data needs impact this process?
+    subject: Psychology
+    url: /learn/psychology/questions/what-challenges-are-associated-with-the-accuracy-and-precision-of-neural-decoding-of-audio-stimuli-and-how-do-training-and-data-needs-impact-this-process
+related_article2:
     id: 164786
+    title: >-
-    title: What are the recent findings from the University of Delaware regarding mind reading research, and what are their implications for mental privacy?
+        What are the recent findings from the University of Delaware regarding mind reading research, and what are their implications for mental privacy?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-recent-findings-from-the-university-of-delaware-regarding-mind-reading-research-and-what-are-their-implications-for-mental-privacy
-related_article2:
+related_article3:
-    id: 164780
+    id: 164788
-    title: What are the main techniques used for decoding brain activity, and how do they differ in their approach?
+    title: >-
+        What are the training requirements and data set needs for multi-buckle pattern analysis in brain decoding?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-techniques-used-for-decoding-brain-activity-and-how-do-they-differ-in-their-approach
+    url: /learn/psychology/questions/what-are-the-training-requirements-and-data-set-needs-for-multibuckle-pattern-analysis-in-brain-decoding
-related_article3:
+related_article4:
     id: 164792
+    title: >-
-    title: How do fMRI scanning and AI algorithms work together in the neural decoding of audio stimuli?
+        How do fMRI scanning and AI algorithms work together in the neural decoding of audio stimuli?
     subject: Psychology
     url: /learn/psychology/questions/how-do-fmri-scanning-and-ai-algorithms-work-together-in-the-neural-decoding-of-audio-stimuli
-related_article4:
-    id: 164784
-    title: Describe the brain scanning process in fMRI technology and its role in analyzing blood flow.
-    subject: Psychology
-    url: /learn/psychology/questions/describe-the-brain-scanning-process-in-fmri-technology-and-its-role-in-analyzing-blood-flow
 related_article5:
-    id: 164783
+    id: 164792
-    title: What are the implications of AI applications in mind reading research for mental privacy?
+    title: >-
+        How do fMRI scanning and AI algorithms work together in the neural decoding of audio stimuli?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-implications-of-ai-applications-in-mind-reading-research-for-mental-privacy
+    url: /learn/psychology/questions/how-do-fmri-scanning-and-ai-algorithms-work-together-in-the-neural-decoding-of-audio-stimuli
 ---

 &nbsp;